neetishtewari/documentgem/README.md

 Visit `http://localhost:3000` to see the app!

-## 📸 Screenshots
-*(Add screenshots of Dashboard, Document Details, and Insights here)*

 ## 🤝 Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request.

-## 📄 License
-This project is licensed under the MIT License.